PizzaBox/imageOnSave/README.md

 ```
 <Photoshop install location>/Presets/Scripts
 ```
-If "Script Events Manager.jsx" doesn't exist, go [here](), and install it before proceeding
+Check if "Script Events Manager.jsx" exist.
+If it doesn't, go [here](), and install it before proceeding

-* Download the [latest version of the script (right click - Save Link As)](https://github.com/PizzaBox/imageOnSave/blob/master/imageOnSave.js) and save it to:
+* Download the [latest version of imageOnSave.jsx (right click - Save Link As)](https://github.com/PizzaBox/imageOnSave/blob/master/imageOnSave.js) and save it to:
 ```
 <Photoshop install location>/Presets/Scripts/Event Scripts Only
 ```